ererdewubudesi/embodied_knowledge_2025/README.md

 This repository provides the dataset for the paper:

-> **Does Visual Grounding Enhance the Understanding of Embodied Knowledge in Large Language Models?**
+> **【EMNLP 2025 Findings (to appear)】Does Visual Grounding Enhance the Understanding of Embodied Knowledge in Large Language Models?**
 > *Zhihui Yang, Yupei Wang, Kaijie Mo, Zhe Zhao, Renfen Hu*
 <!-- > Beijing Normal University · Tencent AI Lab   -->
 <!-- > [[Paper PDF](./2996.pdf)] -->